How You Can Help in a Suicide Crisis

 Do Not Dare Someone to Do It

 Sometimes we do not take suicide threats seriously, especially when we suspect manipulative behavior.
 Nevertheless, talk of suicide should never be taken lightly.
 In particular, reverse psychology — i.e., telling someone to do something in hopes they will do the opposite — does not work and can be very dangerous.
-Never “dare” someone to commit suicide!
+Never “dare” someone to attempt suicide!

 Do Not Be Sworn to Secrecy

-On occasion, people in crisis, particularly young people and teens, will confide in you and then ask you not to tell anyone.
+On occasion, people in suicide crisis, particularly young people and teens, will confide in you and then ask you not to tell anyone.
 Because that “secret” suggests a special bond between two people, you might be tempted to keep the confidence.
 Nevertheless, being the only person to know of someone else’s suicidal thinking is difficult.
 Teens in particular should not agree to keep this kind of secret.
 Instead, they should seek support from parents and other trusted adults.

 Remove Access to Drugs and Lethal Weapons

-Studies show that firearms increasingly are used for suicide.
+Studies show that firearms increasingly are used for suicide attempts.
 A loaded gun in a depressed person’s home is an invitation to disaster.
-People in crisis, especially young people, can be impulsive.
+People in suicide crisis, especially young people, can be impulsive.
 There is no time for intervention when a firearm is used.
 Easy access to sleeping pills and powerful prescription medications can be dangerous as well.
 Having alcohol in an open cabinet can be harmless enough, but alcohol mixed with drugs, even over-the-counter medications, can be lethal.
 Also, since alcohol depresses the central nervous system, it can decrease protective defenses and increase impulsiveness.

 Get Help